dannystaple/dannystaple.github.io/_posts/2010-12-29-jules-vernes-mysterious-island.md

 # Was The Mysterious Island one of my favourites?

-I think this is one of Jules Vernes best works, in fact I would boldy go as far as saying that I think it is better than 20,000 Leagues Under the Sea.
+I think this is one of Jules Vernes best works, in my opinion better than 20,000 Leagues Under the Sea.
 It has less lengthy descriptions of fish for a start, and more cool inventions taking you through how they could be made from basics.

 # The best line ever